 · Dirk Schuetz, Durham University (dirk.schuetz AT durham.ac.uk)

 Our next meeting will be held at University of Southampton on Monday 21st November 2016, and will be a joint meeting with the Joining the Dots Programme.
 Speakers will be Paweł Dłotko (INRIA Orsay), Kiko Belchí (Southampton), Matteo Rucco (Genoa) and Conrad D’Souza (Southampton).

 The talks will start at 11:00 and the workshop will close at 16.00.

-A tentative schedule can be found here.
+A schedule with abstracts can be found here.